jkrumbiegel/jkrumbiegel.github.io_franklin/pages/2020-11-21-pipeless-pipes.md

 PipelessPipes.jl has a special marker macro `@!` which you can use to mark expressions that should just be executed without forwarding their result, instead continuing with the previous result.

-For example, if we wanted to check for some reason how much data we left after filtering, we could do this:
+For example, if we wanted to check for some reason how much data we have left after filtering, we could do this:

 ```julia
 @_ df begin